European lenders dash Greek hopes for quick aid deal

 Tsipras discussed the two major stumbling blocks in a phone conversation with European Commission President Jean-Claude Juncker and they concurred on the role of a "modern" collective bargaining system, the leaders said in a statement.

 It was not immediately clear if the conversation had helped bridge any differences.
-Restoring collective bargaining by sector - abolished under Greece's five-year bailout program - was one of Tsipras' campaign promises.The premier has made some concessions on restarting stalled privatizations, harmonizing value-added tax and improving tax collection, but has refused to budge so far on pension cuts and labor law reform that would make it easier to lay off workers.
+Restoring collective bargaining by sector - abolished under Greece's five-year bailout programme - was one of Tsipras' campaign promises.The premier has made some concessions on restarting stalled privatisations, harmonising value-added tax and improving tax collection, but has refused to budge so far on pension cuts and labour law reform that would make it easier to lay off workers.
 Greece's lenders also oppose his plans to raise the minimum wage.

 Asked when a deal might be possible, a source at the negotiating table, speaking on condition of anonymity, told Reuters: "It depends on when Tsipras decides to tell his own people that he has to cross at least some of the red lines."